php-dev-br/laravel-doc-pt-br/billing.md

         $table->timestamps();
     });

-Once the migrations have been created, run the `migrate` Artisan command.
+Once the migrations have been created, simply run the `migrate` Artisan command.

 #### Billable Model